Abound

 Problem

-How can we streamline remote management of devices and provide actionable insights on their performance?
+How can we streamline remote management of devices for light commercial buildings and provide key insights on their performance?

 Specific Goals

-I worked with the team's product manager and product designers to understand who we are designing for.
+I worked with the team's product manager and product designers to understand the user groups we are designing for.

 For research wireframes, I used components I created for the design system.
 The fidelity was lowered so users feel comfortable giving feedback.

-I continuously iterated on how to best represent data that was most important to the users.
+I continuously iterated on how to best represent information that was most important to the users.

-One consideration was how small details like using a edit flow over drop-downs can lead to more user confidence for consequential actions like setting schedules for backing up data or restoring a backup version.
+One consideration was how small details can lead to more user confidence for consequential actions like setting schedules for backing up data or restoring a backup version.
+After getting feedback from the design team, I opted to use a confirmation flow rather than a quick dropdown.

 Another decision was how to provide relevant statuses on the graph in a concise and legible way.
 Several versions were created to help the team decide which includes the information that is most important for users.
-The last option was chosen for better color accessibility.
+The first option was chosen for clarity and better color accessibility.

 Solution

-A simplified dashboard with information hierarchy that provides key insights on device performance.
+A dashboard that provides key insights on device performance.

 Problem